dinoki-ai/osaurus-emacs/README.md

    osaurus tools install .
    ```

-## Publishing (Automated)
+## Publishing

-This repository includes a portable GitHub Actions workflow that automatically builds, signs, releases, and registers your plugin.
+This repository includes a portable GitHub Actions workflow that automatically builds, signs, and releases your plugin.

 ### Using This Workflow for Your Own Plugin